 Ways of Giving to Support the American Diplomacy Campaign

 The private partner of the United States Department of State is the Diplomacy Center Foundation (DCF), a private non-profit 501(c)(3) organization.
-All gifts to the DCF are tax-deductible to the fullest extent allowable by law.
+All gifts to the DCF are (tax-deductible bequests, legacies, devises, transfers of real estate, securities, tangible personal property or gifts under IRC Sections 2055 (stocks), 2106 (taxable estate), and 2522 (the deduction of qualified charitable gifts in a calendar year) and deferred gifts) tax-deductible to the fullest extent allowable by law.
 Gifts of cash or pledges of cash are desirable to help to achieve the immediate goals of the campaign.
 The DCF offers a three-to-five year schedule for contributions depending on the level of the gift.

 Besides cash contributions, donors may also contribute in many other ways, each offering tax advantages attractive to individual financial planning.
 The Foundation is prepared to help to structure a gift plan to enable donors to realize the maximum benefit for their philanthropic commitment.
 Donors should also consult their personal financial advisors regarding the various options and their technical requirements.